-The Company has only limited involvement with derivative financial instruments and does not use them for trading or speculative purposes.
-The Company uses derivatives to manage well-defined interest rate risks.
-At December 31, 2011 and 2010, the Company was party to an interest rate swap agreement to hedge the interest rate risk associated with the note payable.
-The swap is not an exchange traded instrument.
+At December 31, 2012, the Company had no involvement with derivative financial instruments.
+The Company used derivatives to manage well-defined interest rate risks.
+During 2012, 2011 and 2010, the Company was party to an interest rate swap agreement to hedge the interest rate risk associated with the note payable.
+The swap expired during August 2012 and was not replaced.
+The swap that had been in place was not an exchange traded instrument.
+The Company does not use derivative financial instruments for trading or speculative purposes.

-The Company accounts for the swap as a cash flow hedge.
-Changes in the fair value of the swap are recorded in other comprehensive income (loss) to the extent the hedge is effective.
-Under the swap agreement entered in August 2009 in conjunction with the note payable, the Company pays a fixed rate of 2.55% in exchange for a floating rate based on LIBOR on the notional amount as determined monthly.
-The monthly notional amount is equal to the principal on the note payable at each reset date.
-The transaction converts the Company's interest rate exposure from a floating rate to a fixed rate basis.
-The Company measures the fair value of the swap based on observable inputs for similar assets or liabilities, primarily the future notional amounts of the swap, the contractual fixed interest rate of 2.55% and estimates of the 30 day LIBOR yield curve, which input is classified as a level two input.
+The Company accounted for the swap as a cash flow hedge.
+Changes in the fair value of the swap were recorded in other comprehensive income (loss) to the extent the hedge was effective.
+Under the swap agreement entered in August 2009 in conjunction with the note payable, the Company paid a fixed rate of 2.55% in exchange for a floating rate based on LIBOR on the notional amount as determined monthly.
+The monthly notional amount was equal to the principal on the note payable at each reset date.
+The transaction converted the Company's interest rate exposure from a floating rate to a fixed rate basis.
+The Company measured the fair value of the swap based on observable inputs for similar assets or liabilities, primarily the future notional amounts of the swap, the contractual fixed interest rate of 2.55% and estimates of the 30 day LIBOR yield curve, which input was classified as a level two input.
 Level two inputs are observable, either directly or indirectly, such as quoted prices in active markets for similar assets or liabilities, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
 At December 31, 2011, the swap agreement had a notional amount of \$18,716 and was highly effective.
-As of December 31, 2011 and 2010, the fair value of the swap was recognized as a liability of \$254 and \$618, respectively.
-The Company expects approximately \$272 associated with the swap to be recognized as an increase to interest expense over the next twelve months as the hedged interest payments become due.
-At December 31, 2011, the fair value of the swap is included in current liabilities, as the agreement expires in August 2012.
-At December 31, 2010, the fair value of the swap is included in current liabilities, as the agreement expires in August 2012.
-At December 31, 2010, the fair value of the swap is included in current liabilities, as the agreement expires in August 2012.
-At December 31, 2010, the fair value of the swap is included in curren
+As of December 31, 2011, the fair value of the swap was recognized as a liability of \$254 and was included in current liabilities, as the agreement expired in August 2012.